transcend-information/Jetson_OCR_Demo/README.md

-# Transcend ECM300 / ECM100 Jetson OCR
+# Transcend ECM300 Jetson OCR

-This project demonstrates real-time Optical Character Recognition (OCR) on the **NVIDIA Jetson ORIN Nano** platform, using the **Transcend ECM300 or ECM100** embedded camera module.
+This project demonstrates real-time Optical Character Recognition (OCR) on the **NVIDIA Jetson ORIN Nano** platform, using the **Transcend ECM300** embedded camera module.
 It is designed to capture live video, detect text regions, and recognize characters efficiently using the **PaddleOCR** framework.

 ---